Tanuj1718/Tanuj1718/README.md

 <h1 align="center"> Hola amigo👋, I'm Tanuj Nainwal</h1>
 <br />

-<p align="center">**Not passionate , enthusiastic blah blah but a person who loves to contribute in everything (life, relationships, work)🤭.
+<p align="center">**Not passionate , enthusiastic blah blah but a person who tries to give his best in everything🤭.
 I believe in balance regardless of perfection.
 Hire me for your company to know more😅 **<p/>
 <!--  <br/>
 <p align="center">**I believe in balance regardless of perfection.
 Hire me for your company to know more😅 **<p/> -->